Symptoms of Heart Failure

 Your heart failure symptoms will help your doctor classify the severity of your heart failure and monitor the effects of drug and/or device therapy.

 Are you at risk for heart failure?
-Take the
+Take the Heart Failure Assessment.

 .